FIWARE/ops.Fidash/docs/user_guide/user_guide.md

 An existing mashup or a new one (accessible from the mashup menu button ![menu button](images/menu.png)) shall be used.

-The firts time the user tries to log into FIDASH she will be requested to allow access to the application FIDASH.
+The first time the user tries to log into FIDASH she will be requested to allow access to the application FIDASH.

 > Sometimes, this authorization requests does not appear, and the access to FIDASH platform must be retried.
 And sometimes IdM does not return to FIDASH after authorization, so it has to be done by user browsing again to [https://dash.lab.fiware.org](https://dash.lab.fiware.org).

 The main view of FIDASH is an empty dashboard where the user can create her own dashboard from scratch.
 However, the fastest way to start is instantiating a previously created dashboard, as explained below.
-The user is able to create multiple dashboards, to modify them (even the ones created instantiating a existing one), or to create themo from scratch.
+The user is able to create multiple dashboards, to modify them (even the ones created instantiating a existing one), or to create them from scratch.

 In any case, the button for all of the dashboard-related tasks, including accessing existing ones, deleting, creating new ones or accessing their settings is this one: ![menu button](images/menu.png)